yaya2devops/bachelor-guide/docs/behindascene/README.md

 ###  Sharepoint
-Gladly, I started working during that time period, so I could use some of my office tools, so I created a sharepoint excel and sent the link to my classmates, asking them to contribute and help me collect different chapters.
+Gladly, I started working during that time period, so I could use some of my office tools, and I created a sharepoint excel and sent the link to my classmates, asking them to contribute and help me collect different chapters.

 <img src="assets/sharepoint.png" width="500">